MN LEND Manual

 MN LEND fellow displaying and reading a children's book.

-Disability Policy and Services Course or Policy Advocacy Activities
+Disability Policy and Services Course and Policy Advocacy Activities

 LTT – REQUIRED | MTT – STRONGLY ENCOURAGED

 Each LTT is required to invest 60 hours towards the development of their competency in understanding and navigating core disability policies, services, and systems advocacy engagement.
-This includes course attendance and hill visits and State Capitol visits on policy issues.
+This includes course attendance, the course's Civic Engagement Policy assignment, creation of a one-page Policy Brief for legislators, and attending legislative visits on policy issues.

 • MTT are strongly encouraged to complete wither the course or the legislative visits.

-• Predoc LTT (UMN-based Masters level and PhD level students) are required to formally register in the 3-credit Disability Policy and Services (OLPD 5356*) during the summer or spring semester.
+• Predoc LTT (UMN-based Masters level and PhD level students) are required to formally register in the 3-credit Disability Policy and Services (EPSY 5666*) during the summer or spring semester.
 Early completion prior to MNLEND year counts as well.
+(Note: The course was once numbered OLPD 5356, but is now numbered EPSY 5666)

-NOTE: A full 12-credit graduate Disability Policy and Services certificate is a great option to consider adding to your UMN studies, as your degree program coursework can often stand in for the additional 9 credits to complete the full 12-credit certificate, with taking OLPD 5356 for 3 credits.
+NOTE: A full 12-credit graduate Disability Policy and Services certificate is a great option to consider adding to your UMN studies, as your degree program coursework can often stand in for the additional 9 credits to complete the full 12-credit certificate, with taking EPSY 5666 for 3 credits.
 See [**] below for more information.

 • All non-graduate student LTT will fulfill the policy requirement through one of the three options: